DalavanCloud/conda-recipes/README.rst

     $ conda upgrade conda
     $ conda upgrade conda-build anaconda-client

-Then goto the subdirectory with the recipe of the required package and run:
+Then enter the subdirectory that contains the recipe of the required package and run:

 .. code-block:: bash